-New Brunswick, Nova Scotia, Newfoundland and Labrador, Ontario, and Prince Edward Island have harmonized their respective provincial sales taxes with the goods and services tax (GST) to create the harmonized sales tax (HST) in each of these provinces.
+New Brunswick, Nova Scotia, Newfoundland and Labrador, Ontario, and Prince Edward Island (PEI) have harmonized their respective provincial sales taxes with the goods and services tax (GST) to create the harmonized sales tax (HST) in each of these provinces.
 For the rest of this section, we refer to these provinces as the participating provinces.

 As an employee, you may have incurred expenses in the course of your employment duties.
 Some of these expenses you paid may have included GST or HST.
 If you deducted these expenses from your employment income, you may be able to get a rebate of the GST or HST you paid on these expenses.
 Complete the GST370, Employee and Partner GST/HST Rebate Application, and claim the rebate on line 457 of your income tax and benefit return.

 When you receive a GST/HST rebate for your expenses, you have to include it in your income for the year you received it.
 Report the amount on line 104 of your income tax and benefit return.
 For example, if in 2016 you received a GST/HST rebate that you claimed for the 2015 tax year, you have to include it on line 104 of your 2016 return.

 If any part of the GST/HST rebate is for a vehicle or musical instrument you bought, it will affect your claim for capital cost allowance (CCA) in the year you receive the rebate.
 If this applies to you, reduce the undepreciated capital cost (UCC) of your vehicle or musical instrument by the amount of the rebate at the beginning of the year in which you receive the rebate and do not include the rebate on line 104 of your income tax and benefit return.
 For more information, see the Example.

 For more information, see How to complete Form GST370.

 It is important for you to keep proper records to support your claim for a GST/HST rebate.
 For more information, see Keeping records.